db-puzzle/maintenance-OS/docs/Production Module/15-enhanced-route-steps-specification.md

 **Example Scenario**:
 - Manufacturing Order is released immediately (no restrictions)
-- First Step A: Requires 50% of all child orders complete (starts earlier)
+- First Step A: Requires minimum 50 units from all child orders (starts earlier)
-- First Step B: Requires 100% of all child orders complete (starts later)
+- First Step B: Requires all child orders to be 100% complete (starts later)
 - This allows partial production flow while ensuring critical steps wait for all components

 ### 9. Template and Auto-Creation Updates